 - IV antibiotics

-An antibiotic spacer is a type of medical device that is put into place to aid with the proper alignment of the joint and to maintain normal joint space.
-It also provides patient comfort and mobility while the infection is being treated.
+An antibiotic spacer is a type of medical device that is put in place to aid with the proper alignment of the joint and to maintain normal joint space.
+Treatment of infection also provides comfort and mobility to the patient.

-Spacers also have been loaded with antibiotics and made with bone cement.
+Also, spacers are loaded with antibiotics and made with bone cement.
 The antibiotics will be able to flow into the surrounding tissues and joint helping the body to eliminate the entire infection.
 Patients who choose to undergo a staged surgery will generally need a minimum of six full weeks, possibly longer, of oral or IV intravenous antibiotics and the duration of therapy.
-Infectious disease professionals will team up with the orthopaedic surgeons and will work closely to determine which treatment route is best as well as which antibiotics each individual patient will be on.
-Antibiotics will be either oral, or IV (intravenous).
-Blood work will be done throughout the treamtment to evaluate how well the antibiotics are working.
+Infectious disease professionals will team up with the orthopedic surgeons and will work closely to determine which treatment route is best as well as which antibiotics each individual patient will be on.
+Antibiotics will be either oral or IV (intravenous).

-The infectious disease team and surgeons determine that the infection has cleared up and been totally cured, the patient will once again be an eligible candidate for a revision surgery, or a totally new total hip or knee implant.
+The infectious disease team and surgeon determine if the infection has cleared up and been totally cured.
+The patient will once again be an eligible candidate for a revision surgery or a totally new total hip or knee implant.
 This is stage two, or the second procedure in the treatment plan for all types of joint replacement infections.
 The surgeon, during all revision surgeries, will remove the antibiotic spacer, move onto the next step which is to repeat the washout of the joint, and then move on to the last step, which is to re-implant all the components of a totally new hip or knee.

 Prevention of Joint Infection

-From the beginning and early phases of the original joint replacement surgery, several important measures are put into place and taken to play a role in the minimization of the risk of infection.
-Many of the steps have been scientifically proven proven to lower the risks leading to an infection, and some, even with out a science proven record, are just thought to help.
+Take note of these measures below to minimize the risk of infection from the beginning and early phases of the original joint replacement surgery.
+These steps help a lot to lower the risk leading to an infection even without a scientifically proven method.
 The most important known measures to lower the risk of infection after total joint replacement include:

 - Antibiotics before and after surgery